-8 Mistakes You Make In A Relationship Throughout Your 20s
+8 Mistakes You're Guilty Of Making In Relationships Throughout Your 20s

 Relationships, regardless of what kind, are what we need to help establish who we are in the world.
 The ties we make, break, and maintain with people throughout our lives give us meaning and purpose.
 We will stumble into different kinds of relationships by choice and involuntarily.
 We're never really ready to manage all of these amazing relationships, so there are bound to be mistakes you make in a relationship, because you're only human.

 Whether it's a relationship with your parents, siblings, friends, or your significant other, mismanaging is almost inevitable.
 Every blessing comes with a curse, and in this case, you bring on the cursing part with your mistakes.
 It's not our fault, though.
 Our 20s is the beginning of adulting, and that includes establishing a healthy, communicative, and receptive lifeline to our relationships.
 Sounds sophisticated, huh?
 Well, it certainly isn't something they teach you fresh out the womb.
 It takes a mixture of success and failures to fully comprehend what it takes to balance the ingredients needed for a flourishing relationship.

 If you're anything like every other person in their 20s, you found out pretty abruptly that life is a balancing act.
 Not only do you have to cater to your interpersonal skills, but your personable skills as well.
 Being an adult is just so much fun, right?
 For every relationship you have in your 20s, there's a list of mistakes you already have or will make.

 1. Not Putting In Enough Effort

 It's hard to break the kid habit that things, including undivided relationships, are handed to us.
 Blame our dope as hell parents who were extremely devoted to us.
 Any relationship is a two-way street, though, and you can definitely tell when someone is on auto pilot or not pressing the gas at all.